deepumi/AspNetWebApiRoleAuthorization/README.md

       }
   }
 ```
-## Finally create tha API controller and get role and userid from base api controller
+## Finally create the API controller and get role and userid from base api controller
 ```c#
 	[ApiAuthorize]
 	public class HelloApiController : BaseApiController